try being vegan

 Alternately, if you’re especially interested the health benefits of becoming vegan, some inspiring books include:

-Books like these can offer great encouragement to people in the midst of moving to a plant-strong diet.
-They additionally provide crucial information about making the switch in as healthful manner as possible.
+Books like these can offer great encouragement to anyone moving toward a plant-based diet.
+They additionally provide crucial information about making the switch in the most healthful possible manner.

 Introductory Resources for New Vegans